cpietsch/vikus-viewer-script/README.md

   - or use nvm https://github.com/creationix/nvm

-## Usage
+## Usage image script

-Download or clone this repo and install the required node packages:
+Download or clone this repo, navigate to /images and install the required node packages:

 ```sh
 npm i